-- (1) Operate the service from a ventilated shop space able to accommodate one aircraft on the Airport. - (2) Have on-duty a minimum of one (1) FAA-certified technician who possesses an airframe and/or powerplant certificate, with inspection authorization, or possess and operate pursuant to a repair station certificate pursuant to FAR Part 145. - (3) Keep premises open and services available a minimum of appropriate business hours, five (5) days a week, excluding holidays.
+- (1) Operate the service from a ventilated shop space able to accommodate one aircraft on the Airport. - (2) Have on-duty a minimum of one (1) FAA-certified technician who possesses an airframe and/or powerplant certificate, with inspection authorization, or possess and operate pursuant to a repair station certificate pursuant to FAR Part 145. - (3) Keep premises open and services available to meet market demand.